woody34/toadify/DEMO.md

 #### props

 Props are used to pass readonly state into a component.
-Whena prop is reactive, it will trigger a rerender in your component any time it has it's set function called in the parent.
+When a prop is reactive, it will trigger a rerender in your component any time it has it's set function called in the parent.

 Props define a contract for your component.
-You should never directly mutate a prop as it can throw your rendering out of order and you may lose reactivity.
-When you desire to mutate state of a propery you should pass your desired effect up to the parent using `vm.$emit`
+You should avoid directly mutating a prop as it can throw your rendering out of order and you may lose reactivity.
+When you desire to mutate state of a property you should pass your desired effect up to the parent using `vm.$emit`

 I like to think of props as an object, since that is what they are.
 When binding props from a parent to child I use `v-bind`'s object syntax so I can clearly convey what I am doing.